 Throughout the post-war period, Service 419 was a Ledbury Market-day service running one return journey each Tuesday between Coddington Turn, Bosbury and Ledbury.
-The route was extended in the early 1950s (probably 1954) to start and finish at Cradley School, and was operated using a vehicle from Malvern depot that arrived in Cradley each morning on a school service.
+The route was extended in the late 1940s (by October 1949) to start and finish at Cradley School, and from 1954 was operated using a vehicle from Malvern depot that arrived in Cradley each morning on a school service.
 This vehicle would operate between Cradley and Ledbury on Service 419 and short-working Service 417 journeys before returning to Malvern on the afternoon Cradley school journey.

 Service 419 was withdrawn as part of a number of cuts made on Saturday 7th October 1972, and replaced by diverting certain Service 417 journeys to run via Coddington Turn on Tuesdays.

 From c.
 March 1978 to Thursday 28th August 1980, Service 419 was operated by Midland Red Omnibus Company Limited (MROC) between Bromyard, Tedstone Wafre and Clifton Upon Teme, as part of their Hereford area “Wandaward” MAP scheme.
 The service provided two return journeys on Thursdays only, which was Market Day in Bromyard.

 This service partly replaced Service 427, which had historically operated journeys over this route on Thursdays and Saturdays.